localstack/localstack-blog.github.io/content/2024-04-15-announcing-the-localstack-snowflake-emulator/index.md

 )
 ```

-Similarly, you can utilize the JDBC driver to connect to the Snowflake emulator from your preferred DB visualization tool (see more details in our [documentation](https://snowflake.localstack.cloud/introduction/)).
+Similarly, you can utilize the JDBC driver to connect to the Snowflake emulator from your preferred DB visualization tool.

 You can create a warehouse named `test_warehouse`, a database named `testdb`, and a schema named `testschema`: